-After five days on the southern cape of Baja Sur, it was time to move on.
+After five days surfing and enjoying great coffee on the southern cape of Baja Sur, it was time to move on.
 At this point my family had arrived so we grabbed a car and headed northwest towards Todos Santos (the town, not the big wave spot).
 One of the great benefits of being there in the off season was that we were free to just wing it as far as where we stayed.
 It’s such a gift to travel with no reservations and just grab a room wherever it feels right.

 We’ve all become so used to checking out the ratings and reviews online before we book or buy anything.
 There’s nothing like getting to see a place for yourself, talking to the manager, and being able to factor in weather, waves and closest good coffee before you commit – being in the moment and going with what feels right.

 The drive from San Jose Del Cabo to Todos Santos is easy, well-marked, and only takes about an hour and a half.
 However, it’s nice to have a 4×4 or at least some ground clearance to explore the endless side roads that to the beach or out into the desert.